masailekabelo08-crypto/gog-galaxy-dev-docs/docs/gc-cloud-saves.md

 Using GOG GALAXY features, you have two options to implement synchronization of user’s save files with the Cloud:

 - Automatic saves syncing through the GOG GALAXY client
-- The [IStorage interface](sdk-storage.md) from the GOG GALAXY SDK.
+- The [lStorage interface](sdk-storage.md) from the GOG GALAXY SDK.

 ## Automatic Cloud Saves Syncing